 Update: If you have a minute, read through the comments, my readers have added some awesome tips and ideas for cooking whole chickens.
 I have also posted a whole chicken in a crock pot video tutorial for those who are interested.

-Cooking a whole chicken in the crock pot is super easy.
-First unwrap the chicken, remove the bag of innards from the cavity and give the chicken a quick rinse.
+First unwrap the chicken, remove the bag of innards from the cavity, and give the chicken a quick rinse.
 (Read the comments for ideas on what to do with the innards from the chicken).
 If you are exceptionally grossed out by this step wear gloves.

 After rinsing the chicken place in a crock pot that has been sprayed with non-stick.